repo-bilalnaeem/Sadaa-Air-App/README.md

 # React Native Airline Ticket Booking with Clerk

-Sadaa Air App is a React Native Airline Ticket Booking system using [Clerk](https://go.clerk.com/wvMHe8T) for user authentication.
+Sadaa Air App is a React Native application designed to provide an intuitive and seamless user experience.
+This app leverages the power of Expo for rapid development, [Clerk](https://go.clerk.com/wvMHe8T) for authentication, Redux for state management, and integrates various native and third-party libraries to enhance functionality.

 Additional features: